The absolute maximum is and it occurs at

 - 2.

-- Compute the values of at the critical numbers and at the endpoints.
+- Compare the values of the function at these critical numbers and at the endpoints.

 - 3.

-- The largest of the values from step 2 is the absolute maximum of on the closed interval , and the smallest of these values is the absolute minimum.
+- The largest of the values from step 2 is the absolute maximum of on , and the smallest is the absolute minimum.

 Solution: First, we find the critical numbers of in the interval .
 The function is a polynomial, so it is differentiable everywhere.
 We solve the equation .
 This becomes which has two solutions and (verify).
 Hence has two critical numbers in the interval.
 The absolute extremes occur at either the endpoints, or the critical numbers .
 Plugging these special values into the original function yields: